davidkastner/evoAllostery/README.md

 ## Table of Contents
 1. Introduction
+    * Raw data description
-2. Installing dependencies
+    * Installing dependencies
-3. Multiple sequence alignment
+2. Multiple sequence alignment
+    * Creating your own MSA
+    * Annotating your MSA
-4. Generate the correlation matrix
+3. Generate the correlation matrix
+    * Running the scripts
+    * Interpreting the results

 ## Introduction